Michael M. v. Superior Court of Sonoma County

 Michael M. v.
 Superior Court of Sonoma County, 450 U.S. 464 (1981), was a United States Supreme Court case over the issue of gender bias in statutory rape laws.
 The petitioner argued that the statutory rape law discriminated based on gender and was unconstitutional.
-The court ruled that this differentiation passes intermediate scrutiny under the Equal Protection clause because it serves an important state goal, stating that sexual intercourse entails a higher risk for women than men.
+The court ruled that this differentiation passes intermediate scrutiny under the Equal Protection Clause because it serves an important state goal, stating that sexual intercourse entails a higher risk for women than men.
 Thus, the court found the law justified.

 Background

-In June 1978, Sharon, a sixteen-year-old female, was at a park with seventeen-year-old Michael.
+In June 1978, Sharon, a sixteen-year-old female, was at a park with seventeen-year-old Michael Douglas McMillan.
 The record indicates that Sharon was initially a willing participant, but when she refused intercourse, Michael hit her until she submitted.

 A charge of statutory rape was filed against Michael in the Court of Sonoma County, CA. In California, statutory rape was, at the time, described as "an act of sexual intercourse accomplished with a female not the wife of the perpetrator, where the female is under the age of 18 years."
 The language of the statute made it so that only the male involved in the act could be found criminally liable, even if the act was consensual.
 Michael M. challenged the constitutionality of the law on the basis of Equal Protection Clause of the Fourteenth Amendment.
 The Equal Protection Clause prevents the state from denying "any person within its jurisdiction the equal protection of the laws."
 He claimed that the law discriminated based on gender, denied him protection of the law, and therefore violated the Constitution.
 The case was brought before the Supreme Court in 1980.

 There was no charge of forcible rape (see controversies below).